Top 10 benefits of DevOps

 If the business considers moving to DevOps workflows daunting, it is useful to keep in mind 10 main benefits of DevOps practices that make a huge difference for any company.

-2018 was the “year of enterprise DevOps” according to Forrester, as more than 50% of enterprises worldwide engaged in DevOps transformation.
+2018 was the “” according to Forrester, as more than 50% of enterprises worldwide engaged in DevOps transformation.
 What benefits can this step provide?

 DevOps is a practical implementation of Agile principles.
 This means that DevOps practices aim to ensure the constant availability, stable performance and incremental improvement of the product and the underlying IT infrastructure.
 This is hugely different from standard Waterfall practices, where Devs want to increase change and implement new features, while Ops want to minimize change and keep the system stable.